Frequently Asked Questions - FAQs

 How much space do I need for installation

-The space and layout for your machine depends very much on the model of the machine and you planned usage.
+The space and layout for your machine depend very much on the model of the machine and your planned usage.
 Each machine has been specifically designed for optimal operation for the specific waste type and the required space is adjusted accordingly.
 To ensure you have suitable space we would recommend that you refer to the datasheet, pre-site checklist and your sales representative.

 Do I need to cover the incinerator/cremator

 We design and build our machines to be reliably used in all environments.
 However to ensure a long term operation we would require all of our machines are installed under a form of shelter or indoors.

 Many of our machines have burners on top of the incinerator and having cover provides additional protection for your machine.